vigneshsn/transaction-statement-processor/README.md

 ##Introduction
-Transaction processor which takes csv and xml as input and returns duplicate and incorrect transactions.
+Transaction processor which takes csv and xml upto 5MB as input and returns duplicate and incorrect transactions.

 ##Project Dependencies
 * OpenCsv